Share this Article:

 Having explored the details of the CP12 Gas Safety Certificate, it’s equally important to discuss its validity period.
 This certificate is valid for 12 months from the date of issue.

-It’s crucial to understand that each property requires its own certificate.
+It’s crucial to understand that each property requires its certificate.
 You can’t transfer a certificate from a previous property to a new one.
-Even if you’ve moved within the year, your new rental property needs its own gas safety inspection and certificate.
+Even if you’ve moved within the year, your new rental property needs its gas safety inspection and certificate.

 This isn’t only a legal requirement but also a vital safety measure.
 It ensures the gas appliances at your new property are functioning safely.
 So, if you’re a landlord transitioning between properties, ensure you arrange for a new gas safety check at each property as required.